jolocabrera/pet-park/README.md

 # Pet Park

-A game where you get to have virtual pets!
+A game where you get to have virtual pets without the full commitment.
+In this game, users get to pick their own pets and use that pet to interact with other users who have also created pets.
+Users will get to interact thorugh a chatbox.

 ## Table of Contents